-If you buy into the sad and bad news, you'll have a tough time during tough times.
-However, if you take a break from the news and instead focus on what's right with the world and your industry, you'll soon come up with creative ideas for how you will continue to win business.
-You'll find more and more clients attracted to you because you're doing something.
-You're not just sitting there saying, "O, woe is me," about the economy.
+If you buy into the sad and bad news, you’ll have a tough time during tough times.
+However, if you take a break from the news and instead focus on what’s right with the world and your industry, you’ll soon come up with creative ideas for how you can continue to win business.
+You’ll find more and more clients attracted to you because you’re doing something instead of just sitting there saying, “O, woe is me,” about the economy.
 People want to work or do business with people who are positive, upbeat and resourceful.

 In business, the economic climate is always changing.
 For much of the time, the changes that take place are caused by outside factors we’re powerless to control.
 Having better-trained salespeople than your competitors is a sure way to gain an edge.

 The challenge with many companies and salespeople is that they tend to let themselves become inefficient in good times.
 They see all the great business they’re doing today, and fail to continue to take care of yesterday’s clients or prepare for tomorrow’s business.
 They make keeping on top of the latest industry news a low priority.
 Then, when things get tough, it’s hard for them to buckle down and become more effective.
 They’ve lost some of their competitive edge.